Rain Gauge Network

-Open data, then rainfall.
-Under the rainfall folder, view the table to see the most recent data for all the gages.
+- Open data, then rainfall.
+Under the rainfall folder, view the table to see the most recent data for all the gauges.

-Click on a particular gage to see historic data (click on "Last 12 Months" or "All Data" at the top of the page).
+- Click on a particular gauge to see historic data (click on "Last 12 Months" or "All Data" at the top of the page).

-The gages are tipping bucket style gages with a solar-powered transmitter that utilizes the digital control channel of the cellular communications network to transmit the data to a webpage in 15-minute increments when it has rained at least 0.01 inches in that 15-minute period.
+- The gauges are tipping bucket style gauges with a solar-powered transmitter that utilizes the digital control channel of the cellular communications network to transmit the data to a webpage in 15-minute increments when it has rained at least 0.01 inches in that 15-minute period.
 The data transmission is near real time, displaying on the webpage with an approximate 3 to 5 minute delay.
-The gages report in once / day when no rainfall has occurred.
+The gauges report in once / day when no rainfall has occurred.

 Current and Potential Uses